alearends/alearends/README.md

   - 🔄 Product Owner
   - 📊 Agile Project Manager

-  🚀 I am passionate about supporting maturation of teams, I generate value for clients and stakeholders,
+  🚀 I am passionate about supporting the maturation of teams, I generate value for clients and stakeholders,
   I optimize to increase sustainability and agility.